KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Having thus created the blockchain, the entrepreneur then uses our software to release the project to the world.
 Our decentralized exchange, AtomicDEX, is a useful software solution to conduct their initial DEX offering.
 Because AtomicDEX relies on "atomic swaps," no third-party manipulators can prevent the entrepreneur from their crowdsourcing and innovative endeavors.

-Through [the privacy technology](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-nature-of-privacy-features-in-the-komodo-ecosystem) available on Komodo Smart Chains, IDO participants can purchase the product within their inherent right to barter in private.
+Through [the privacy technology](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-nature-of-privacy-features-in-the-komodo-ecosystem) available on Komodo Smart Chains, IDO participants can purchase the product within their inherent right to barter in private if they take some precautions.

 ## The Challenges in Current ICO Platforms